near/nearcore/chain/indexer/README.md

 "tracked_shards": [0],
 ...
 ```

+You can choose Indexer Framework sync mode by setting what to stream:
+ - `LatestSynced` - Real-time syncing, always taking the latest finalized block to stream
+ - `FromInterruption` - Starts syncing from the block NEAR Indexer was interrupted last time
+ - `BlockHeight(u64)` - Specific block height to start syncing from

+ Refer to `main()` function in [Indexer Example](https://github.com/nearprotocol/nearcore/blob/master/tools/indexer/example/src/main.rs)

 Another tweak changes the default "fast" sync process to a "full" sync process.
 When the node gets online and observes that its state is missing or outdated, it will do state sync, and that can be done in two strategies: